 Neteller Betting Sites List

 In order to spare you the extra work, we compiled a selection of Neteller bookmakers below.
-Rest assured these are all online betting sites that accept Neteller as a banking option, either when depositing or withdrawing funds from your betting account.
+Rest assured these are all online betting sites that accept Neteller as a banking option, a payment method either when depositing or withdrawing funds from your betting account.

 Points to Note

 While Neteller gives us all a very flexible way of depositing to and withdrawing from our bookmaker’s account, there are some very important points that you have to note.
-Perhaps the most crucial issue is the fact that some bookies exclude depositing by eWallets if you want to take up their promotions – particularly their welcome offers. this is however certainly not true for the Neteller betting sites listed on this page, as those are pre-filtered for you.
+Perhaps the most crucial issue is the fact that some online bookmakers exclude depositing by eWallets if you want to take up their promotions – particularly their welcome bonus offers.
+This is however certainly not true for the betting sites listed on this page, as those are pre-filtered for you.

-Coral is a very good example of this: when you sign up for a new account and take either their standard bonus or an enhanced odds deal, you will be ineligible if you fund via Neteller, Skrill or PaySafeCard.
-Ongoing payments are fine but any related to a promo should be checked very carefully.
+Coral is a very good example of this: when you sign up for a new account and take either their standard bonus or an enhanced odds bonus deal, you will be ineligible if you fund via Neteller, Skrill or PaySafeCard.
+Ongoing payments are fine but any related to a promo should be checked very carefully regarding the payment method.

 Terms in regard to this should be clearly shown but if you are in any doubt you can always contact a customer services operative.

 Minimum and maximum levels for withdrawals and deposits may also apply and in rarer instances, there may be charges relating to Neteller transactions.
-Once again, any relevant terms for this should be clearly shown by the operator in question.
+Once again, any relevant terms for this should be clearly shown by the operators in question that accept Neteller.

 You should also be aware that there are charges at every point from Neteller.
 Unlike Paypal where you only pay a percentage when you receive money for goods or services, with this provider there will be charges for receipts, payments and withdrawals into your bank account.